|

 but if we imagine it doesn't have content, then we have gone too far.
 The

 absence of things is not non-existence, it is the perfect symmetry of things.
+I have known about these basic states for many

 years but still have only begun to see the incredible dynamics within each person, myself included, as